HomeDing/homeding.github.io/elements/scene.md

 In normal cases when only one or few actions should be triggered multiple actions can be listed inline.
-The scene element allows sending multiple actions beyond this limit or when different element need to send the same list of events.
+The scene element allows sending multiple actions beyond this limit or when different element need to send the same list of events but different values.

 The scene element also can be used to configure presets of multiple element values at a single place by using multiple scene definitions.